platformsh/platformsh-docs/src/frameworks/drupal8/faq.md

 That will automatically run `update.php` and import configuration on every new deploy.

-The above configuration is included by default if you used our Drupal 8 example repository or created a project through the Management Console.
+The above configuration is included by default if you used our Drupal 8 example repository or created a project through the management console.

 ## I'm getting a PDO Exception 'MySQL server has gone away'